 - Utah: Seller’s Property Condition Disclosure

-- Virginia: known mining ops; Residential Property Disclosure Statement
+- Virginia: disclose knowledge of former mining operations; Residential Property Disclosure Statement

 - Washington: Seller’s Disclosure Statement

 - West Virginia: Caveat emptor rule; real estate agents are obligated to be honest with buyers; lead-based paint must be disclosed

 - Wisconsin: Disclosures by Owners of Real Estate